-The Dandie Dinmont Terrier's distinctive appearance and calm, collected demeanor make him stand out among the terrier group.
-Characterized by a silky puff of hair on the top of their head—also known as a topknot—an elongated body, and short legs, the Dandie Dinmont Terrier is often referred to as the "gentleman" of the terrier group, thanks to his calm personality.
+The Dandie Dinmont Terrier's distinctive appearance and calm, collected demeanor make them stand out among the terrier group.
+Characterized by a silky puff of hair on the top of their head—also known as a topknot—an elongated body, and short legs, the Dandie Dinmont Terrier is often referred to as the "gentleman" of the terrier group, thanks to their calm personality.

 Due to their compact size, temperate personalities, and low-to-moderate exercise needs, Dandie Dinmont Terriers can thrive in both apartments and larger homes.